beddy70/ToolBoxC64/README.md

 - dest   (16bits)
 - count  (16bits)

 Set the address source and destination of copy.
-Coutn contains number of byte you want copy.
+Count contains number of byte you want copy.

 - Source is store in address $02 and $03 (low/high)
 - Dest is store in address $fb and $fc (low/high)